nickharder88/lacli/README.md

 1. nullity(m)
 * diffsolve(matrix) - solves the matrix of form dx/dt = CX

 ### Dev notes
 http://www.craftinginterpreters.com/

+Currently cannot have a [[x1, x2, x3]] matrix since 1 row will not read the rows property of a matrix, instead it will read the literals property of the matrix

 ### Valgrind
 ```bash